rogerpadilla/nukak/README.md

 @Entity()
 export class TaxCategory extends BaseEntity {
   /**
-   * Any entity can specify its own ID Property and still inherit the others
+   * an entity can specify its own ID Property and still inherit the others
    * columns/relations from its parent entity.
    * 'onInsert' callback can be used to specify a custom mechanism for
    * auto-generating the primary-key's value when inserting